Earthless discography: Miscellaneous

 Between the release of Sonic Prayer and that of Rhythms from a Cosmic Sky, the band released a 10" vinyl live album titled Sonic Prayer Jam on Gravity Records.
 The band released a limited-edition 7" vinyl single on TYM Records that was initially available only via pre-order and in the color blue, then sold at shows during their December 2012 Australian tour in the color red, and later reissued in the United States in the color purple.

 On January 26, 2016, the band were part of Scion A/V Presents the Baker Skateboards EP, contributing the song "End to End".

 In addition to Sonic Prayer Jam and Live at Roadburn, the band have released a number of other live recordings, which in fact compose the majority of the band's recorded output.
 Mitchell has noted that despite the lack of other atmospheric elements such as sights and smells, one still hears the uniqueness of a particular Earthless concert in a recording as no two performances are alike.
-He further explained, especially with regard to the band's hiatus, "Part of it is because we got some good recordings and we havenʼt been able to go into the studio, so itʼs nice to keep putting stuff out and let people know that weʼre still around.
-And also when weʼre on and the communication is good between the three guys in the band, itʼs a good performance so itʼd be a waste not to put that out so that people could hear it."
+He further explained, especially with regard to the band's hiatus, "Part of it is because we got some good recordings and we haven't been able to go into the studio, so it's nice to keep putting stuff out and let people know that we're still around.
+And also when we're on and the communication is good between the three guys in the band, it's a good performance so it'd be a waste not to put that out so that people could hear it."